philc/book-notes/school of life.md

       processed, full of original opinions.
   * The cure for unrequited love is more knowledge, so that they cease to look like the ultimate love for us.
 More knowledge will "set you free."
+  * Partner-as-child; the "infant model of interpretation"
+    * With children, we forgive their obnoxious, hurtful behavior because we don't assign mean intentions to kids.
+We have benevolent explanations for their behavior.
+    * Consider doing the same with adults.
+      * "It's very touching that we live in a world where we have learned to be so kind to children; it would be even nicer if we learned to be a little more generous toward the childlike parts of one another."
+      * Everyone is generally very good at loving little children.
+Argues that parts of adults will always remain childish, because they're tied to how the person was a a kid.
+And this is the case with all adults.
+    * "The problem with adults is that they look misleadingly adult."
   * "It was meant to be nicer:" as children we were cherished.
 In marriage, that tends to wear off quickly and our partner isn't all that interested in the details of our lives and feelings.
 So don't judge our marital care against how we were treated as kids.